ilyabo/RLayout/README.md

 => *Default:* `"vertical"`

-**calculatedWidth:** Only the root Layout must specify this value.
+**width:** Only the root Layout must specify this value.
     For the top element use: `window.innerWidth`.
     Everywhere else just pass along the parent values: `{...this.props}`.
-    If you need more control you can also directly pass along these values: `this.props.calculatedWidth`
+    If you need more control you can also directly pass along these values: `this.props.width`

-**calculatedHeight:** Same as above, replace Width with Height.
+**height:** Same as above, replace Width with Height.

 **absolute:** Indicate that this element doesn't takes any space up for others.
     The element will be positioned exactly like it's parent.
 Good when things need to be over something else.